paulbors/deep_learning_with_tensorflowjs/chapters/02_installation_and_environment_setup/chapter_2.md

 npm start
 ```

 This will install all of the required dependencies required to run out application as well as start Webpack, compile our code through Babel and spin up a live hot-reloading development server that will run on localhost:3000 in our browsers.
-You’ll see the application running if you visit http://localhost:3000/ in your browser. **So we need a web server to run the app?
-It is not clear if TFJS is being run server side or client side.**
+You’ll see the application running if you visit http://localhost:3000/ in your browser.
+This server is provided for us for free via the `create-react-app` package and is run for us behind the scenes.
+The entire process involves `create-react-app` running Webpack, which will compile all of our ES6 and JSX and pipe it through a transpilation process that will allow our next generation JavaScript code to run in many different browsers.
+In order to view this transpiled JavaScript in the browser we have to actually server it up and `create-react-app` will create a Webpack development server that will serve our application and refresh it anytime we change our code. this is why we have to to have to navigate to `localhost` in our browsers.

 If you see the following screen the installation was successful and you're now ready to install and start using TensorFlow.js in the browser!